From 1777 to 1783 James Boswell was a columnist for the London Magazine, writing a total of seventy essays under the pseudonym the Hypochondriack.

 Son of Alexander Boswell and Euphemia Erskine, and the older of James Boswell's two younger brother.In 1760 he joined the Earl of Loudoun's 30th Regiment of Foot as an ensign.
 In 1762 he was listed as lieutenant.
 He retired from active duty in 1764, but received half an officer's salary for the rest of his life.

 John Boswell suffered from a mental disorder since his teens, which affected him periodically.
-In some periods of his life, he was treated by Dr. John Hall (1733-1793), and it is a fair guess, that he also stayed at Dr. Hall's private asylum, Saint Luke's House, in Newcastle-upon-Tyne.1
+In some periods of his life, he was treated by Dr. John Hall (1733-1793), and also stayed at Dr. Hall's private asylum, Saint Luke's House, in Newcastle-upon-Tyne.1

 A fictional version of John Boswell is the main character in Philip Baruth's 2009 novel "The Brothers Boswell".

 - 1. See f.ex.
 Howells & Osborn (1984).
 A Reference Companion to the History of Abnormal Psychology, A-L. Greenwood Press. p.
 398.

 Life with Boswell: